What distracts you from blogging?

 If you really must stay connected, try installing a website blocker to stop you visiting nominated sites at certain times of the day.

-Blocking Twitter and Facebook might not be ideal if you’re a social media manager, but if you own a bakery, it could make you a lot more productive.
+Blocking Twitter and Facebook might not be ideal if you’re a social media manager, but if you own a bakery, it sure should would help a lot (get the reference?).

 4) Close the door